Free & Reduced Meals

 Do I need to fill out an application for each child?

 No. Complete the application to apply for free or reduced-price meals.
-Use one Free and Reduced Price School Meals Application for all students in high school, grades 9-12, in your household.
-Another application is necessary if you have elementary age students.
-We cannot approve an application that is not complete, so be sure to fill out all required information.
+Use one Free and Reduced Price School Meals Application for all students in your household.
+A separate application will be needed if you have another child attending another shcool We cannot approve an application that is not complete, so be sure to fill out all required information.
 Return the completed application to:

 PO Box 99